 The Payroll Specialist is an advanced professional accounting position responsible for the processing of payroll related to multiple payroll processing systems.
 This position deals with sensitive and confidential information and exercises considerable independent judgment within the established policies and procedures.
 Other duties include, providing consultation regarding payroll and time procedures, auditing payroll reports for compliance with established rules, regulations and bargaining union contracts and all aspects of PERS reporting.

 The Payroll Specialist differs from the Payroll Supervisor who participates in and supervises staff performing daily payroll processing.
 The Payroll Supervisor schedules and supervises the central payroll operations.
 The Payroll Supervisor is a direct contact for high level payroll inquiries, as well as audits and verifies the payroll components of HRIS.
 The Payroll Specialist differs from positions in the Accounting Specialist series in that it requires a specialized knowledge of payroll processing, performs more complex accounting work, and is required to exercise a higher degree of independent judgment.

 Duties may include but are not limited to the following:

 - Enters and maintains payroll data necessary to process payroll in compliance with Federal and State reporting requirements and ensures the timely and accurate processing of payroll records, documents and reports; checks, reviews and verifies payroll figures and records for accuracy; reconciles payroll errors.

-- Reviews collective bargaining agreements and non-represented employee policies; implements payroll-related policies and coordinate changes with Employee Services.
+- Reviews collective bargaining agreements and non-represented employee policies; implements payroll-related policies and coordinates changes with Human Resources.